Workshops

 Some Helpful Links

-To read a blog she wrote about how she uses writing and journaling as a self-care tool: https://www.worldpdcongress.org/home/2022/11/30/riding-the-parkinsons-rollercoaster-one-word-at-a-time
+Read a blog Rebecca wrote about how she uses writing and journaling as a self-care tool.

-To watch a video about the Parkinson’s Pride Initiative for which she led a writing workshop: https://www.youtube.com/watch?v=VkwEeG2KNxo
+Watch a video about the Parkinson’s Pride Initiative for which Rebecca led a writing workshop.